Username Password

 Terry Ann Woods

-Prior to Tech, Zawacki-Woods served as head coach at Charlotte for three years.
-In 2001, her first at Charlotte, the 49ers received the program's first-ever national ranking of No. 59 in the Intercollegiate Tennis Association rankings.
+Prior to coming to Tech, Zawacki-Woods served as head coach at Charlotte for three years.
+In 2001, her first year at Charlotte, the 49ers received the program’s first-ever national ranking of No. 59 in the Intercollegiate Tennis Association rankings.

-Before assuming her position at Charlotte, Zawacki-Woods served as assistant coach at Michigan for three years helping the Wolverines to second-place in the Big Ten Conference in 1998 in addition to producing two Big Ten Sportswomen of the Year.
+Before assuming her position at Charlotte, Zawacki-Woods served as an assistant coach at Michigan for three years, helping the Wolverines to a second place finish in the Big Ten Conference in 1998 in addition to producing two Big Ten Sportswomen of the Year.

-Zawacki-Woods was a two-time All-American at Wake Forest and was recently named to the ACC's 50th Anniversary Team.
+As a player, Zawacki-Woods was a two-time All-American at Wake Forest and was named to the ACC’s 50th Anniversary Team.
 She was the first tennis player at Wake Forest to be named All-ACC for four years and the first to compete in the NCAA singles tournament.
-As the top player for the Deacons all four years, Zawacki-Woods was named the 1993 Southeast Rookie of the Year and the 1996 Southeast Senior of the Year.
-She was the first Wake Forest player to be nationally-ranked all four years achieving a ranking of sixth in the nation.
-Zawacki-Woods led the Demon Deacons to three ACC finals and three Top 15 finishes nationally.
+As the top player for the Demon Deacons all four years, Zawacki-Woods was named the 1993 Southeast Region Rookie of the Year and the 1996 Southeast Senior of the Year.
+She was the first Wake Forest player to be nationally-ranked all four years, achieving a top ranking of sixth in the nation.
+Zawacki-Woods led the Demon Deacons to three ACC finals and three top 15 finishes nationally.

-A native of Union, N.J., Zawacki-Woods and her husband, Bill, live in Blacksburg.
+A native of Union, N.J., Zawacki-Woods lives in Christiansburg with her daughter Kirsten.